Curucail/trackswitch.js/docs/configuration.md

 ### `warpingMatrix`

-Use `type: 'warpingMatrix'` to show alignment charts.
+Use `type: 'warpingMatrix'` to show interactive warping path and local tempo deviation graphs in alignment mode.

 Example: